Ares-Developers/Ares-docs/new/warheads/damageair.rst

   If :value:`no`, a warhead detonating on a bridge will be considered to be four levels (416 leptons) high in the air, if :value:`yes`, it will be 0 leptons above the ground and thus by default not trigger damaging units in the air.

-.. index:: Warheads; Damage or don't damage units in the air

 .. versionadded:: 0.B